heryTz/finance/README.md

 - [ ] Make code base consistent
 - [ ] Use server action and server component if possible
 - [x] Improve ```apiGuard``` by throw Exception when unauthorized
+- [ ] Make test other than db async